MolecularTeam/AugHyE/README.md

 - NVIDIA Container Toolkit (for GPU support)

 ### Step 1.
 Build Docker Image
+Make sure to run the build command in the directory containing the Dockerfile.

 You can simply build docker image by Dockerfile the following command:
 ```bash
 docker build -t [IMAGE_NAME].